dirigible-io/dirigible-io.github.io/docs-blogs/docs/2022/08/10/gcp-gke-dns-istio-letsencrypt-postgresql-keycloak.md

 ## Dirigible deploy

   * When you run this Dirigible helm chart with this sets.
-This will create `volume`, enable `https`, install `keycloak`, create `Istio gateway and virtualservice`, enable usages for `GCP Cloud SQL`.
+This will create `volume`, enable `https`, install `Keycloak`, create `Istio gateway and virtualservice`, enable usages for `GCP Cloud SQL`.
 We don't need to create service account for Dirigible annd Keycloak, because is created in previous steps.
 We need to provide `gke.projectId`, `gke.region`, `ingress.host`.

 ```
-helm upgrade --install dirigible dirigible -n dirigible-demo \
+helm upgrade --install dirigible dirigible/dirigible -n dirigible-demo \
 --set volume.enabled=true \
 --set serviceAccount.create=false \
 --set keycloak.serviceAccountCreate=false \